 However, they had hired mostly male motivational speakers in the past and they felt like they needed a feminine touch.

 Below is the thought process I would go through to decide whether to hire a male or female motivational speaker.
 Consider:

 What is the audience gender break down?
 There are no hard and fast rules, however if you have a primarily female audience, make sure your agenda has a good balance of female speakers.
 If I am speaking for a group of women I incorporate different content.
 Woman love to talk about relationships, family and connection so I will use more humor and examples from this perspective.

 When I speak for primarily male audiences, I find they like to be a part of the motivational speech so I engage them through humorous interaction, possibly poking fun at certain "safe" people.
 I also layer in more audience specific content.

 It is no surprise that men and women are very different.
 We think, feel and behave differently, and our perspectives and life experiences are very diverse.
-If I were to guess, I would expect women motivational speakers to have more relationship ideas and examples and male motivational speakers may be more fact and content driven.
+If I were to guess, I would expect female motivational speakers to have more relationship ideas and examples and male motivational speakers may be more fact and content driven.

 I have also seen the opposite to be true; where a female motivational speakers message is entirely content driven and male speakers who engage through relationship stories and humor.